This page addresses a number of frequently asked questions (FAQ) about the Nutrient Optimiser including:

 We’re eager to build up a suite of examples Nutrient Optimiser reports to show how it can help a range of people reach their goals, so we’re offering a discount rate for a limited time.

-Head over to the application form to start the process to get your own personalised report.
+Head over to the application form to get your own personalised report now.

 11. Should I log my supplements?

 The primary goal of the Nutrient Optimiser is to help you balance your micronutrient intake with whole food.
 So we recommend you don’t log your supplements, at least initially.

 Relying heavily on supplements is not ideal.
 There are a wide range of non-essential nutrients and secondary compounds that are not tracked in the USDA food database that are virtually impossible to micromanage quantitatively.
 However, if you focus on getting your essential micronutrients from whole foods you will have a good chance of getting all these other nutrients from the whole foods.